Investment process and post-decision communication

 Why don't we go further?

-• The impact is not sufficiently systemic
+• The impact is not systemic enough

 • The market is too small